zchee/golang-wiki/Modules.md

 ### Modules

 A *module* is a collection of related Go packages that are versioned together as a single unit.
-Most often, a single version-control repository corresponds exactly to a single module, but alternatively a single version-control repository can hold multiple modules.
+Most often, a single version-control repository corresponds exactly to a single module, but alternatively, a single version-control repository can hold multiple modules.

 Modules must be [semantically versioned](https://semver.org/) in the form `v(major).(minor).(patch)`, such as  `v0.1.0`, `v1.2.3`, or `v3.0.1`.
 The leading `v` is required.
 If using Git, [tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging) released commits with their versions.
-(Optional privately hosted and public globally hosted "always on" immutable repositories such as [Project Athens](https://github.com/gomods/athens) are in the works).
+Another source of modules are privately hosted and public globally hosted "always on" repositories such as [JFrog Artifactory](https://www.jfrog.com/confluence/display/RTF/Go+Registry) and [Project Athens](https://github.com/gomods/athens), which is in the works.

 ### go.mod